+1 347 223 5128

 Women In tech/Construction and STEM

-Today in the modern world the fight has drifted to the fight for equal representation of women in tech, construction, and wider STEM.
-Ayo talks about the value of this.
-Values such as: women in the room where the build environment and the technology that impact all our lives are designed and implemented.
+Today, in the modern world, the focus has shifted to the fight for equal representation of women in tech, construction, and broader STEM fields.
+Ayo discusses the importance of this representation, emphasizing the need for women to be present in spaces where the built environment and technology that impact our lives are designed and implemented.

 Diversity